sftcd/openssl/esnistuff/README.md

 - www.cloudflare.com finished the handshake but no sign of an esni in the EE so far (actually getting no EE from the server)
+	- reverted a bit from that when I discovered I wasn't handling the client h/s key share at all (heh:-), when I tried a fix, the client is bailing after getting the server hello, with no accompanying key share.
+	- need to check what FF gets when working - later

 - I've gotten FF nightly to work with CF, and am now sending the same structure.
 I did have 2 extra bytes in my